-- 1. The faculty, student, or other reporting person will file a complaint of the alleged misconduct to the Director of Nursing.
-The complaint should describe circumstances surrounding the incident and cite witnesses if applicable.
-The complaint should be submitted in writing and signed by the complainant. - 2.
+- 1. The faculty, student, or other person(s) will file a report or statement of the alleged misconduct to the Director of Nursing.
+The report or statement should describe the circumstances surrounding the incident and cite witnesses if applicable.
+The report or statement should be submitted in writing and signed. - 2.
 Depending on circumstances and the nature of the allegation, the Director of Nursing will exercise reasonable care to protect clients and others from the possibility of harm or threat of harm. - 3.
-The Director of Nursing will conduct an investigation to substantiate the complaint, including a review of evidence and interviews with witnesses.
-The individual subject of the complaint may or may not be included in this process at the discretion of the Director of Nursing. - 4.
-The Director of Nursing will impose possible actions, including but not limited to: - a) dismissal of the student from the nursing program with no possibility for readmission, - b) dismissal of the student from the nursing program with the possibility for readmission/re-enrollment. - c) other intermediary corrective action, or - d) dismissal of the case for lack of substantiation or other reasons. - 5.
-Any student dismissed from the nursing program will be notified in writing, with a copy of the notification forwarded to the Registrar's Office. - 6.
+The Director of Nursing will conduct an investigation to substantiate the report, including a review of evidence and interviews with witnesses.
+The individual(s) subject of the report may or may not be included in this process at the discretion of the Director of Nursing. - 4.
+The Director of Nursing will impose possible actions, including but not limited to: - a) dismissal of the student(s) from the nursing program with no possibility for readmission, - b) dismissal of the student(s) from the nursing program with the possibility for readmission/re-enrollment. - c) other intermediary corrective action, or - d) dismissal of the case for lack of substantiation or other reasons. - 5.
+Any student(s) dismissed from the nursing program will be notified in writing, with a copy of the notification forwarded to the Registrar's Office. - 6.
 Appeal.
-Student appeals on dismissal must be filed in writing by the student to the Academic Administration Committee within one week of the dismissal.
+Student appeals on dismissal must be filed in writing by the student(s) to the Academic Administration Committee within one week of the dismissal.